ZetaTwo/talks/README.md

 This repo contains slides and information on talks I have given.
 For more context, code and pdfs, please check [the talk page](https://zeta-two.com/talks) on my website.

+## 2021
+[DSC Munich - An Introduction to Binary Exploitation](2021/dsc-exploit) - A presentation about the basics of binary exploitation for students at DSC Munich

 ## 2020
 [MassifCon 2020 - Theft and Doxxing](2020/massifcon-theft-doxxing) - A presentation about the two most unethical things I have done in my career.
 [Security at KRY/LIVI 2020](2020/kry-chalmers) - Presentation for students at Chalmer's university about IT security at KRY/LIVI

 ## 2019
 [Guest lecture at KTH - The Basics of Binary Exploitation](2019/kth-exploits) - A presentation about the basics of binary exploitation.
 [SecuriTea - Lecture on basics of binary exploitation](2019/foocafe-exploits) - A presentation about the basics of binary exploitation.
 [0xFF - Talk and workshop about CTF](2019/0xff-ctf) - A presentation and workshop about CTFs.